Beckhoff/TE2000_Client_Samples/README.md

 Here is a list of all samples:

-- [ExampleControl:](ExampleControl) This sample shows how to create a control with a simple attribute.
+- [ExampleControl:](ExampleControl) This sample shows how to create controls.
 - [SwipeContentOfRegion:](SwipeContentOfRegion) This sample shows how to create animated content switching in a region which reacts on touch swipe gestures.
 - [RecipeManagement:](RecipeManagement) This sample shows how to use the RecipeManagement Framework API.
 - [RecipeManagementFilter:](RecipeManagementFilter) This sample shows how to use the RecipeManagement Framework API with added filter functionality.
 - [SymbolPaging:](SymbolPaging) This demonstrates the basics of server side symbol paging, filering and sorting via CodeBehind files.
 - [PagingInControl:](PagingInControl) This demonstrates how to implement a control that requests paged data from the server and can also write modified data back.
+- [AuditTrailReporting:](AuditTrailReporting) This sample demonstrates how to configure the TcHmiReporting extension in combination with the TcHmiAuditTrail Extension.

 ## Requirements